 The yellow boat is a surf shoe, with a flat underside like a wave ski but a deck and cockpit so you sit inside it and wear a sprayskirt.

 Most modern surf kayaks are nearly flat underneath so they're painfully slow on flat water but something else when they start to surf down the face of a wave.

 Skim stones across a pond and you'll notice that a flat bit of slate goes much faster and further than any rounded pebble.
 A flat bottom (a planing hull) gives a surfboard or kayak a huge speed advantage on a wave and can make it fully controllable when surfing.
 Where the flat bottom meets the near-vertical sides there is a sharp angle.
 Along the sides of the kayak, this angle forms the "rail" which enables you to carve turns.
 Across the back, the sharp angle lets the surf kayak's wake break away cleanly.

 In addition to the control given by the rail, a short, flat-bottomed surf shoe is likely to have sockets (fin boxes) under the hull, usually under the back of the seat, so the user can insert up to three vertical fins (skegs).

-A surf kayak on a steep wave is a revelation, sliding over the surface with incredible speed and maneuverability.
-An expert can do remarkable things with one, such as running diagonally down the wave, reaching the bottom of the wave, turning and slicing back up to the crest, and using the wave as a ramp so the boat gets airborne for a moment at the top.
+An expert (which I'm not) can do amazing things with a surf shoe or surf ski.
+Run diagonally down the wave, get to the bottom of the wave, turn and slice back up to the crest, and down again.
+If you take that to the extreme, you can even use the wave as a ramp so the boat gets airborne at the top.